lawrenceevalyn/THE-DISS/README.md

 ## To Do
 * Approved Thesis Proposal Feb 1
+* Approved Special Fields List Feb 1
 * I need to do a lot more reading in the 18thC

 ## Research Log

+### Jan 13 2017

+MLA was a whirlwind!
+I was surprised to find myself describing an interest in religious and sentimental literature, singing the praises of Hannah More -- it does reinforce my desire not to treat genres too separately.

+I most enjoyed a panel on "anti-marriage plots"-- it made me want to look at what narratologists are up to and how I might dip by toe into that field.

+Reading Wolfenbach, Emmeline, Coelebs, and now Clermont, I have been impressed again and again by the importance of, hm, women's duplicity?
+The strategic use of emotion/affect, and the even more strategic use of vulnerability, as a way to control men and thus enact desirable change upon the world.
+There is spooky window dressing and a couple shocking secrets in these Gothics so far, but they are also deeply embedded in non-supernatural, non-Gothically-aestheticized problems of female powerlessness.
+I want to read more about the sentimental nove;: it seems like there is a really direct line form there to Radcliffe.

+I also want to look back at my MA work a bit more to see if I better understand my own arguments there, now that I have done more actual reading.

+It does sometimes feel like I will have no idea what I'm talking about until I've read a hundred 18thC novels...
+I should make a list of what I've actually rolled my eyes past, and think about some habits of, e.g., using ReadMe! to speed-read more of these.
+I find that I get a lot out of even a very superficial read of the works as a whole.

 ### Jan 2 2017